telerik/blazor-docs/components/grid/selection/overview.md

 # Grid Selection

-The Grid component offers support for row and cell selection.
+The Grid component supports row and cell selection.
+This article provides an overview of the Grid selection behavior and configuration:

-In this article:

 * [Selection Type](#selection-type)
 * [Selection Mode](#selection-mode)